LuiginaA/Nur-Home/README.md

   The owner of the website chose to use colors from her logo, which was previously designed for her business card.

+  - **Background Colour:**
-  - **Background Color:** The developer selected a background color that effectively complements the logo color while evoking a sense of calmness and excitement for the user experience.
+  - The developer selected a background color that effectively complements the logo color while evoking a sense of calmness and excitement for the user experience.

-### List of Colors Used Throughout the Site:
+### List of Colours Used Throughout the Site:

 - **White:** #ffffff
 - **Black:** #000000
-- **Logo Accent Color:** #AA0A90
+- **Logo Accent Colour:** #AA0A90
-- **Service Box Color:** #c04fb1
+- **Service Box Colour:** #c04fb1
-- **Service Box Background Color:** #fefefe
+- **Service Box Background Colour:** #fefefe
 - **Box Shadow:** rgba(0, 0, 0, 0.7)
 - **Gallery Image Shadow:** rgba(0,0,0,0.8)
-- **Form Background Color:** #b7babd
+- **Form Background Colour:** #b7babd
 - **Text on Form (h4):** #1c2126
-- **Input Form Color:** #f5f5f5
+- **Input Form Colour:** #f5f5f5
-- **Copyright Text Color:** #adabab
+- **Copyright Text Colour:** #adabab
-- **Background Color:** #5c5b5b
+- **Background Colour:** #5c5b5b
 - **Sidebar Blur:** rgba(98, 57, 91, 0.7)
 - **Inset on Hero Section:** rgba(255, 174, 239, 0.7)
 - **Font Color for Testimonials:** #efc4f7
-- **Stars Rating Color:** #f9d71c
+- **Stars Rating Colour:** #f9d71c

 # Typography

-    The owner of the website opted to use fonts previously used in her logo for her business card.
+- The owner of the website opted to use fonts previously used in her logo for her business card.
 These fonts were carefully selected to maintain brand consistency and enhance the overall visual identity of the website.
-    The website utilizes two Google Fonts for the text areas to enhance readability and aesthetics.
+- The website utilizes two Google Fonts for the text areas to enhance readability and aesthetics.
 These are listed below.

 ## Font Styles